Middleware Concept in .NET Core

 });

-You may notice that with Use() there is one extra parameter called next and the same has been called with the keyword await.
-However, there is no extra parameter with the Run() method, this is because Run() is used as a Terminal Middleware.
+You may notice that with Use() there is one extra parameter called next and that is to call the subsequent middleware using the keyword await.
+However, there is no extra parameter with the Run() method, this is because Run() is a Terminal Middleware.

 Watch the demo of Middleware in .NET Core Application